In this article we thought we would outline the real pros and cons of a reverse mortgage.

 In Summary – The Pros And Cons Of A Reverse Mortgage

-I hope the article above helps you decide if a reverse mortgage is a great fit for you.
+I hope the article above helps you decide if this is a great fit for you.

-Sometimes you will have heard other rumours or ‘facts’ about reverse mortgages in Canada – mainly this is people confusing them with the American version of the product.
+Sometimes you will have heard other rumours or ‘facts’ about the disadvantages of a reverse mortgage in Canada – mainly this is people confusing them with the American version of the product.

-The above information represents the real and true pros and cons of a reverse mortgage in Canada.
-If you have any other questions or concerns then feel free to leave a comment below and we’ll respond in due course.
+The above information represents the real and true pros and cons of a reverse mortgage – if you have any other questions or concerns then feel free to leave a comment below and we’ll respond in due course.